libvips/libvips/_posts/2022-05-28-What's-new-in-8.13.md

 ### `tiffsave` and `dzsave` to target

 You can now write DeepZoom and TIFF images to the new libvips target API.
-This means you can write these formats (for example) to pipes or even perhaps S3 buckets with no need for intermediate files.
+This means you can write these formats directly to pipes (for example) with no need for intermediate files.

 There are some complications due to the way these formats work, and you can need up to 30% of the image size in memory for extra buffering, but at least